To stop parking lot car thieves from using your key fob to steal your car, you need to?

 Unfortunately, car thieves have figured out ways to intercept these electronic signals.
 Criminals can obtain these codes via a cheap relay box that can capture key fob signals up to 300 feet away and then transmit them to the corresponding car.

-The best thing you can do is stay vigilant and lock your doors manually to not becoming a victim of “relay theft.”
+The best thing you can do is stay vigilant and lock your doors manually to not become a victim of “relay theft.”